boldingd/EclipsePhaseContent/Locus.md

 (This doesn't mean getting physically thrown off the station, since it's an un-owned commons; this means getting locked out of the rep-economy, and loosing access to the co-ops in the Federation and the resources they produce.)

 There's a catch here, though, and it's a big one.
-Notice that the worst thing that happens is that your account gets locked and you get thrown out on your own; that also means that the worst thing that happens *if your neighbor takes revenge on you* is that their account gets locked or they're on their own.
+Notice that the worst thing that happens is that your account gets locked and you get thrown out on your own; that also means that the worst thing that happens *to your neighbor* if your neighbor takes revenge on you is that *their* account gets locked and they're thrown out on their own.
 So, basically, the *real* worst-case scenario is that the person you victimize gets a few of their friends together and they come after you with their torturer's tools.

 > **Bauble**: As the local representative of the Scum, I'd like to stick up for the direct approach.